Gys/plantproxy-docs/content/faq.md

 {{% details title="The accuracy of the saved locations varies?" closed="true" %}}

 The error in measuring a location can vary a lot.
 PlantProxy shows an indication while adding a new item or observation.
 This error can be up to 30 meters or more.
-Below 8 meters is a good value.
+Below 10 meters is a good value.
+Less than 5 meters is only possible with specialized equipment.

 To improve the accuracy of measuring the location:
 - A high end mobile supports several satalite position systems.